-- 1. Inter-arrival and Travel Times between any 5.
+- Inter-arrival and Travel Times between any 5.
 Travel Time Variation Index (TTVI) two points on the system.

-- 6. Buffering Time Index (BTI)
+Buffering Time Index (BTI)

-2. Probability model for a Passenger Boarding and Departing per Stop.
+- Probability model for a Passenger Boarding 7.
+Average Travel Time Index (ATTI) and Departing per Stop.

-7. A Total Time Index (AT)

-- 7. Average Travel Time Index (ATTI)
+Average to Peak Hour Travel Time

 - 3. Expected Passenger Volume.

-4. Predicted Dwell Times per Stop.
+- 4. Predicted Dwell Times per Stop.